-In December 2019, a novel strain of coronavirus, COVID-19, was reported to have surfaced in Wuhan, China and on January 20, 2020, the World Health Organization declared the outbreak a global health emergency.
-In China, reactions to, or efforts to contain the spread of this coronavirus have led to, among other things, significant restrictions on travel, temporary business closures, quarantines and a general reduction in consumer activity.
+In China, reactions to, or efforts to contain the spread of COVID-19 have led to, among other things, significant restrictions on travel, temporary business closures, quarantines and a general reduction in consumer activity.
 These disruptions could impact our salespeople, potential purchasers of our Sonalleve system and health care professionals based in China, which in turn could adversely impact our operating results.
 While these effects are expected to be temporary, the duration of the business disruption in China and related financial impact cannot be reasonably estimated at this time.
 Similarly, we cannot estimate whether or to what extent this outbreak and potential financial impact may extend to countries outside of China.
-At this point, the extent to which the coronavirus may impact our results is uncertain, however, it is possible that our consolidated results in 2021 may be negatively impacted by this event.
+At this point, the extent to which COVID-19 may impact our results is uncertain, however, it is possible that our consolidated results in 2023 may be negatively impacted by this event.